Table Of Contents

 - Your target audience might not ever come across your content in their search result.

-So, make sure you eliminate the keywords that will attract the wrong audience to the site.
+So, make sure that you conduct thorough keyword research for blog posts, eliminate the keywords that will attract the wrong audience to the site, and space keywords naturally throughout the content.
 Look for search terms that your target audience is using.

 3 Keyword Practices To Avoid